irentbread/9417/README.md

   * `Machine Learning LASSO XGBoost Classification Model.ipynb`: Jupyter Notebook implementing both the LASSO and XGBoost models for classification of Air Quality.
 * **Instructions to run**:
   * Run all cells in Jupyter Notebook from end-to-end, including hyperparameter tuning and training and testing on validation and test sets.
-  * All plots relevant to feature importance and performance against naive models are shown
+  * All plots relevant to feature importance and performance against naive models are shown.
 ### Deep Learning
 * **File(s)**:
   * `Deep Learning FNN Classification Model.ipynb`: Jupyter Notebook implementing the FNN model for classification of Air Quality.